petabyt/mlt/README.md

 # How's Speed?
 Of course, running `strcmp` 100+ times every time the menu is drawn sounds
-very CPU intensitive.
+very CPU intensive.
 From my experience, it has no noticible effect.
 It
 feels just as snappy without it enabled.
 As for battery life, I'm not 100% sure.